atharvajagtap29/SAM_APP_BACKEND/README.md

 1. Create a MongoDB Atlas account and cluster.
 2. Create a user and database for the app.
-3. Whitelist your Lambda IP or use `0.0.0.0/0` for quick testing (not recommended for production).

 ### 4. **Environment Variables**